-I am a native speaker of Italian, the language I translate into, and I translated more than 40 novels over five years, including books by bestelling authors Glynnis Campbell, Tanya Anne Crosby and Suzan Tisdale.
+I am a native speaker of Italian, the language I translate into, and I translated about 100 books, including books by bestelling authors Glynnis Campbell, Tanya Anne Crosby and Suzan Tisdale.
 I’m also an occasional Smartling.com blogger.

 Despite all this experience, I can appreciate why a self-published author approaching a new market with limited resources might have concerns.
 This is why I offer a free sample translation for you: send me a 1,000 word sample of your work and I will translate it for free.
 This way, you can make sure I’m the right person for you..

-I want to do business with you!
+I want to commission a translation!
 How does it work?